 GEX Hub was the first custom PCB designed for GEX.
 It uses the same microcontroller as the Discovery board, thus the firmware modifications needed to make it work with this new platform were minimal.
+The schematic diagram is attached in Appendix A.

-The Hub board provides access to all the GPIO pins using three flat-cable connectors, one for each port; they also contain a ground and power supply connection to make the connection of external boards or a breadboard easier, needing just one cable.
-The use of flat cables, however, is not mandatory-those connectors are based on the standard 2.54 mm pitch pin headers, allowing the user to connect to them using widely available "jumper wires".
+The Hub board provides access to all the GPIO pins1 through three flat-cable connectors, one for each port; they also contain a ground and power supply connection to make the attachment of external boards or a breadboard easier, requiring just one cable.
+The use of flat cables, however, is not mandatory-the flat cable connectors are based on the standard 2.54 mm-pitch pin headers, allowing the user to use widely available "jumper wires".